avinetworks/avi-helm-charts/docs/AKO/README.md

 If you are upgrading from an older AKO release then simply run the helm upgrade command.
 For example (assuming you are upgrading to 1.1.1):

+Note: Seamless upgrade to version 1.2.1 is not supported.
+Before upgrading to 1.2.1, uninstall ako, delete all objects from AVI and install ako 1.2.1 using helm.

 *Step1*

     helm list -n avi-system